erlangbureau/jamdb_sybase/README.md

 JamDB Sybase
 ===============

-JamDB Sybase is a small and fast driver for Sybase ASE writen in Erlang.
+JamDB Sybase is a small and fast Erlang driver for SAP Sybase Adaptive Server Enterprise (ASE).

 Goals
 -----